Variational quantum algorithm for anion exchange across electrolyzer membrane: Conclusion

-Concerning the VQA, the structure of the RPQC has a substantial impact on the high-dimensional parameter landscape of the non-convex optimization problem.
+\item Concerning the VQA, the structure of the RPQC has a substantial impact on the high-dimensional parameter landscape of the non-convex optimization problem.
 The optimization is problem-specific, and thus, complexity estimates for the algorithm as a whole will remain difficult.
-Therefore, the RPQC has to be chosen according to the diffusion problem, and ideally, a problem-specific ansatz circuit can lead to drastic improvement towards optimization and necessary fidelity.
-Finally, noisy quantum circuit and shot-based simulations have to be conducted, as they can reveal the actual performance of the quantum algorithm on real quantum computing devices.
-These efforts are underway and will be reported elsewhere.
+Therefore, the RPQC has to be chosen according to the diffusion problem, and ideally, a problem-specific ansatz circuit can lead to drastic improvement towards optimization and necessary fidelity. \js{Apart from that, optimization algorithms that take the structure of PQC into account can be employed, such as natural gradient descent \cite{Stokes2020}, imaginary time evolution \cite{Gacon2021} or curvature-informed gradient-based algorithms \cite{Fitzek2024}.} Finally, noisy quantum circuit simulations have to be conducted next, as they can reveal the actual performance of the quantum algorithm on real quantum computing devices. \end{itemize} These efforts are underway and will be reported elsewhere.